How to figure out if you're eligible for money in the Equifax settlement

 How much dough will you get?

 Consumers impacted by the data breach are entitled to up to 10 years of free monitoring of their credit reports.
-You can also sign up for at least four years of monitoring services provided by Experian at no cost, or if you already have credit monitoring going, you can file to be compensated for up to $125.
+You can also sign up for at least four years of monitoring services provided by Experian at no cost, or if you already have credit monitoring going, you can file to be compensated for up to $125 in cash.

 People who were harmed in the cybertheft can also claim as much as $20,000 in cash reimbursement for expenses related to the breach.
 Those include fees to freeze or unfreeze credit reports, as well as for credit-monitoring services; losses from unauthorized charges to accounts; and any payments to lawyers and or accountants.

 You can make a claim for up to 20 hours of time spent dealing with the breach.
-The good news here is that backing documents aren't required, and you could see compensation for time you spend trying to recover from identity theft (or avoid it in the first place) of $25 an hour up (up a maximum of 10 hours).
+The good news here is that backing documents aren't required, and you could see compensation for time you spend trying to recover from identity theft (or avoid it in the first place) of $25 an hour up (up a maximum of 10 hours -- more than that and you will need documents backing up your additional time spent).

 The settlement site includes a page with answers to frequently asked questions, from basics like how the settlement came about to how long it could take to get your money (the process could take several months or more.)